pboettch/vc-skt-full-width/readme.txt

 ## Copyrights for Resources used in this theme.

-	i) Default image that has been used come under GPL v2. ii) Social icons: All social icons used come under GPL v2. iii) We have used Nivoslider js to slide the background images on homepage.
+	i) All images that have been used come under GPL v2. ii) Social icons: All social icons used come under GPL v2. iii) We have used Nivoslider js to slide the background images on homepage.
 Nivoslider comes under MIT license: More details: http://nivo.dev7studios.com